muradwahid/wp-table-of-contents-plugin/readme.txt

 Tags: block, table, content, table of contents, Gutenberg block Requires at least: 6.2+
 Tested up to: 6.4.3
-Stable tag: 2.0.0
+Stable tag: 1.0.0
 Requires PHP: 7.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Description of the Table of Contents
+The Table of Contents block allows you to automatically generate a table of contents for your WordPress post or page

 == Description ==